Tubing Down the River

 The Float Begins

 We got on the tubes without any trouble and began our journey.
 My daughter, Angie, and her husband, Nic, had double tubes so each could have a child.
 My husband, Bob, and I opted for single tubes.
-We were able to tie the tubes together even though we forgot the bungie cords in the car.
+We were able to tie the tubes together even though we forgot the bungee cords in the car.

 The trip down river was worth the wait.
 The current was just enough to keep us moving, but not strong enough to lose control.
 The river was packed with people in tubes, on paddle boards, in kayaks, and inflatable boats.
 We grabbed two paddles when we rented the tubes, and they really came in handy to keep us from running into trees and other objects along the riverbank.